 5. Engage with a localization service provider

-Keeping all of the above in mind will help you develop, maintain, adapt and track the success of e-learning efforts.
+This will all help you develop, maintain, adapt and track the success of elearning efforts.

 UL is an independent safety certification company dedicated to promoting safe living and working environments.

 They developed a training program in partnership with Interpol to prevent and prepare against counterfeiting operations and cybercrime for organizations in the private sector.

 The nature of cybercrime surpasses borders and languages, so it was essential that the highly sensitive training material was available in multiple languages.